Starts at :33 https://www.youtube.com/watch?v=-c9yTzw3u_M

 ? gr pine nuts

-2. Continue to knead for a few more minutes, until the dough is fairly elastic.
-Cover with a tea towel let rest for at least 1 hour.
+- Continue to knead for a few more minutes, until the dough is fairly elastic.
+Cover with a damp tea towel to rest for at least 1 hour.

-5. When the dough has rested, transfer it to a lightly floured surface.
-Divide the mixture evenly in two, and roll the first section out very thin, of a size as wide as the baking tray.
+- Divide the dough evenly in two, and roll the first section out very thin, of a size as wide as the baking tray.
 Keep sprinkling with flour if it starts to stick.

-7. Roll out the second piece of dough in the same way, and place it over the kale filling.
+- Roll out the second piece of dough in the same way, making it a bit wider to compensate for the bulk of greens, and place it over the kale filling.

-8. Press the two layers of dough together over the filling to expel as much air as possible, brush water around the 1" lip to help with sealing, and tightly pinch the edges.
+- Press the two layers of dough together over the filling to expel as much air as possible, brush with water around the 1" lip to help with sealing, and tightly roll-and-pinch the edges.

-9. Mix together the garlic and olive oil, brush the top with the this mixture to evenly spread the garlic.
+- Mix together the garlic and olive oil, brush the top with the this mixture, evenly spreading the garlic.

-10. Bake at 350°F for around 20 minutes, then with a skewer, tear a small hole somewhere along the edge to let the steam out.
+- Bake at 400°F for around 20 minutes, then with a skewer, tear a small hole somewhere along the edge to let the steam out.
 Continue to bake the soparnik until the surface is lightly browned.

 No comments: